Yellow Sally

 Peak months

 The Yellow Sally is one of the most delightful surprises of early summer fly fishing.
-On a warm June afternoon on an English chalk stream or a Welsh limestone river, suddenly noticing bright yellow stoneflies riding the current in twos and threes, and seeing grayling and trout rising to them, is a genuinely exciting discovery.
+On a warm June afternoon, suddenly noticing bright yellow stoneflies riding the current in twos and threes, and seeing grayling and trout rising to them, is a genuinely exciting discovery.

 Fishing tips